The Nelson-Atkins Museum of Art 39.044952° N -94.580925° W

 Lunch Notes

-Please note that the museum does not have any indoor dining space where outside food can be consumed.
+Please note that the museum does not have any indoor dining spaces where outside food can be consumed.

 Bathroom Notes